-59 The 18-month period was from May 5, 2017, through November 5, 2018.

-60 The 12-month review period was from November 5, 2017, through November 5, 2018; VHA Memorandum, Requirements for Peer Review of Solo Practitioners, August 29, 2016, refers to a solo practitioner as being one provider in the facility that is privileged in a particular specialty.
-The OIG considers few practitioners as being less than three providers in the facility that are privileged in a particular specialty.
+59 The 18-month period was from December 24, 2017, through June 24, 2019.
+The 12-month review period covered June 24, 2018, through June 24, 2019.
+VHA Memorandum, Requirements for Peer Review of Solo Practitioners, August 29, 2016, refers to a solo practitioner as being one provider in the facility that is privileged in a particular specialty.
+The OIG considers "few practitioners" as being fewer than three providers in the facility that are privileged in a particular specialty.

-61 According to VHA Handbook 1100.19, facility-specific means that privileges are granted only for procedures and types of services performed at the facility; service-specific refers to privileges being granted in a specific clinical service, such as neurology; and provider-specific means that the privileges should be granted to the individual provider based on their clinical competence and capabilities.
+60 According to VHA Handbook 1100.19, "facility-specific" means that privileges are granted only for procedures and types of services performed at the facility; "service-specific" refers to privileges being granted in a specific clinical service, such as neurology; and "provider-specific" means that the privileges should be granted to the individual provider based on their clinical competence and capabilities.

-- Service chief's determination to recommend continuation of current privileges was based in part on the results of OPPE activities - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee's decision to recommend continuing privileges based on OPPE results - Focused professional practice evaluations for cause - Clearly defined expectations/outcomes - o Time limited - o Provider's ability to practice independently not limited for more than 30 days - Shared with the provider in advance - Reporting of privileging actions to National Practitioner Data Bank
+- Service chief's determination to recommend continuation of current privileges was based in part on the results of OPPE activities - o Evaluation by another provider with similar training and privileges - Executive Committee of the Medical Staff's decision to recommend continuing privileges based on OPPE results - Focused professional practice evaluations for cause - Clearly defined expectations/outcomes - o Time-limited - o Provider's ability to practice independently not limited for more than 30 days - Shared with the provider in advance - Reporting of privileging actions to National Practitioner Data Bank